Modern architecture of Kaunas: Commercial buildings

 The headquarters of major companies were concentrated along the city's main artery, Laisvės alėja, and were notable for their height.
 These were the first multi-story buildings in Lithuania, standing out against the predominantly two-story urban fabric and sometimes being referred to as "skyscrapers."
-A prominent example was the Pažanga building (Laisvės al. 53, 1934, architect Feliksas Vizbaras), which housed the editorial offices of Lietuvos aidas and other publications, as well as the headquarters of the Tautininkai Union.
-Nearby, in 1934, Landsbergis-Žemkalnis designed the headquarters of the dairy cooperative Pienocentras, which included a shop, a canteen, and the most modern hair salon in Kaunas.
-In 1940, the Savings Bank building, designed by Arnas Funkas, was completed on Laisvės alėja (today the Kaunas Municipality building).
+A prominent example was the Pažanga building (Laisvės Av.
+53, 1934, architect Feliksas Vizbaras), which housed the editorial offices of Lietuvos aidas and other publications, as well as the headquarters of the Tautininkai Union.
+Nearby, in 1934, architect Landsbergis-Žemkalnis designed the headquarters of the dairy cooperative Pienocentras, which included a shop, a canteen, and the most modern hair salon in Kaunas.
+In 1940, the Savings Bank building, designed by architect Arnas Funkas, was completed on Laisvės alėja (today the Kaunas City Municipality Building).

 The main factories were located on the outskirts of the city.
-One of the industrial zones developed between Gruodžio, Gedimino, and Karmelitų streets, on the site of the former Tilmanas trading company.
+One of the industrial zones developed between Gruodžio, Gedimino, and Karmelitų streets, on the site of the former Tilmansai Trading Company.
 There the Litex and Kauno audiniai textile factories (1932) were established.
-Closer to the railway station, the Volfas Engelman brewery resumed operations.
-In Vilijampolė, the Boston wool factory (A. Stulginskio g.
-41), the Silva hosiery factory (Raudondvario pr.
+Closer to the Kaunas railway station, the Volfas Engelman brewery resumed operations since 1922.
+In Vilijampolė, the Boston wool factory (A. Stulginskio St. 41), the Silva hosiery factory (Raudondvario pr.
 93), and the Kaspinas haberdashery factory (Raudondvario pr.
 76) were founded.
-In Šančiai, the Drobė textile factory (Drobės g.
-62), the Cotton factory (Ukrainiečių g.), and the Flora necktie factory (Virvių g.) were active.
-In Žaliakalnis, the Lima wool factory (Jonavos g.), the Ragutis brewery, and many other enterprises operated.
+In Šančiai, the Drobė textile factory (Drobės St. 62), the Cotton factory (Ukrainiečių St.), and the Flora necktie factory (Virvių St.) were active.
+In Žaliakalnis, the Lima wool factory (Jonavos St.), the Ragutis brewery, and many other enterprises operated.